A Wicklow Walking Holiday on Your Schedule

 A self-guided Wicklow Way walk can be the perfect way to see this stunning landscape on your own schedule and time.
 At Footfalls Walking Holidays, we cater our self-guided walking tours to you, so you can peruse our sample itinerary below but always feel free to get in touch for adjustments or with questions.

 The Wicklow Way is Ireland’s oldest waymarked walking trail and is enjoyed by many independent walkers every year.
 J.B.
-Malone pioneered this popular hiking trail over 40 years ago.
-It covers a distance of 127 km/79 miles from Marlay Park in Dublin to Clonegal, on the borders of Wicklow and Carlow and reveals some of Ireland’s finest views including Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure and historical Glendalough.
+Malone pioneered this now-popular long-distance hiking trail over 40 years ago.
+Covering a total distance of 127 kilometres (79 miles) from Marlay Park in Dublin to Clonegal, the route spans extraordinary landscapes and jaw-dropping history.

-Our 4-day self-guided hiking vacation along the Wicklow Way gives you the opportunity to enjoy almost 30 km of some of the best views of Wicklow, the Garden of Ireland.
+This 4-day self-guided hiking vacation along the Wicklow Way gives you the opportunity to enjoy almost 30 kilometres of some of the best views of Wicklow, the Garden of Ireland.